Cultural repression in Tibet: Religious

+Security forces have increased the surveillance of Tibetan Buddhism since the 1990s, and resorted to abduction and severe methods in detention.

 In October 2025, Chinese authorities conducted a four-day raid in Sangchu (Xiahe) County, Gansu, targeting Labrang Tashi Khyil Monastery and nearby Tibetan villages.
 The operation involved door-to-door searches and confiscated large quantities of Dalai Lama photographs, deemed illegal by local and central orders.
 Residents were intimidated into surrendering images.
-Communications were cut off from October 19, limiting information on the raid’s aftermath.
+Communications were cut off from October 19, limiting information on the raid's aftermath.

+Reports have also documented campaigns requiring the display of portraits of Chinese leaders, including Xi Jinping and Mao Zedong, in monasteries and Tibetan homes, replacing or restricting images of the Dalai Lama and other traditional religious iconography in some areas.
+In 2025, China enacted the Law on Promoting Ethnic Unity and Progress, which the government said was intended to strengthen national unity and foster a shared Chinese national identity.
+Critics, including Tibetan advocacy organizations and human rights groups, argued that the law could further restrict the use of minority languages and limit religious and cultural practices in Tibetan areas.